AndreyGordeev1234/EChat/README.md

 # Modern chat for family and friends

-This project is avaliable on https://andreygordeev1234.github.io/EChat/.
+This project is available on https://andreygordeev1234.github.io/EChat/.